 the first two.
 After managing to get the front tires onto the platform,

 and other men standing nearby lifted up on the rear bumper, swung the

 ninety degrees, and deposited the rear tires on the deck.

-fishbox, with one hand on the tiller.
-In the other hand he held an unfiltered
+fishbox, with one hand on the tiller as we motored away from the

 My mama was not as enthusiastic.